-(c) Capitalized expenditure for development works in respect of games for platforms Costs of maintenance of games for platforms are recorded as expenses as they arise.
-Development expenses that are directly attributable to the development and testing of identifiable and unique expenses that are directly attributable to the development and testing of identifiable and unique games, and infrastructure for games, for platforms that are controlled by the Group are recorded as intangible assets when the following criteria are met:
+(c) Capitalized expenditure for development works in respect of games for platforms

+Costs of maintenance of games for platforms are recorded as expenses as they arise.
+Development expenses that are directly attributable to the development and testing of identifiable and unique games, and infrastructure for games, for platforms that are controlled by the Group are recorded as intangible assets when the following criteria are met:

-- it is technically possible to produce the game for platforms so that it can be used, - MAG Interactive's intention is to produce the game for platforms and to use or sell it, - the conditions exist to use or sell the game on platforms, - it can be shown how the game for platforms generates probable future financial benefits, - adequate technical, financial and other resources to complete development and to use or sell, - the game on platforms are available, and - the expenses attributable to the game for platforms during its development can be calculated in a reliable way.
+- it is technically possible to produce the game for platforms so that it can be used, - MAG Interactive's intention is to produce the game for platforms and to use or sell it, - the conditions exist to use or sell the game on platforms, - it can be shown how the game for platforms generates probable future financial benefits, - · adequate technical, financial and other resources to complete development and to use or sell, - · the game on platforms are available, and - the expenses attributable to the game for platforms during its development can be calculated in a reliable way.